murillo94/vivadoce/README.md

 # About
-This is a project that I made in the first semester of my college course (Engineering Software) to ux theme.
+This is a part of the project that I made in the first semester of my college course (Engineering Software) to ux theme.

 # The Project